 Certain permissions are protected under the "signatureOrSystem” protection level.
 Such permissions are not available to every application because they will grant risky privileges such as control over other applications, background installation and un-installation, among others that can be utilized for malicious purposes.
 Therefore, Android will only grant them to system applications or ordinary applications signed by the platform’s signature [36].

 A System application is usually placed under /system/app folder or /system/priv-app on some Android devices.
-An application can only be installed in that folder with access to the OS's ROM (system.img).
+An application can only be installed in that folder with access to the OSs ROM (system.img).
 After that, a device which loads the custom ROM will have the new system application added.
 Another particularity of a system application is that, they cannot be removed from the device (cannot be uninstalled by a non-root user), because /system/app is a read-only folder [35].

-On the contrary, a non-system application is an ordinary application which will be installed under /data/app folder, and which is read-write.
+On the other hand, a non-system application is an ordinary application which will be installed under /data/app folder, and which is read-write.
 It is possible to check if an application is a system application or not, using "ApplicationInfo.FLAG_SYSTEM”.
 If the constant returns true, then the application is a system application.

 Programmatically change an APN requires a permission called “write_apn_settings” only given to system apps.
 Therefore, to do this change it is needed, not only root in the device, but also that the app runs under the system/app or system/priv-ap,p in some devices, with the referred permission in the Android “Manifest.xml”.

-Existing Solutions
+Other Solutions

-There are hundreds of applications in the market testing the mobile network, the Wi-Fi network, or that retrieve multiple information about the device, but only a couple of solutions do all that in the same application and still, have a strong test components for Voice or Over the Top (OTT) apps, for example.
-In this dissertation are addressed those solutions who have this network information component, but also, a component to test the network as well, making the solution more complete from the QoS point of view.
+There are hundreds of applications in the market to test the mobile networks, Wi-Fi networks or retrieve multiple information about the device, but only a couple of solutions do all that in the same application and still, have a strong test components for Voice or Over the Top (OTT) apps, for example.
+This project addressed those solutions that have this network information component, but also, a component to test the network as well, making the solution more complete from the QoS assessment point of view.

-Many apps that do some of these tasks have a free lite version available for users to test in the market, retrieving parameters from both Wi-Fi and mobile networks, but usually they have a more detailed and paid version as well, exploring other features and with a more complex set of network tests, as is the case, of the PRTG Network Monitor app, for example.
+Many apps that do some of these tasks have a free lite version available in the market for users to test, retrieving parameters from both Wi-Fi and mobile networks, but usually they have a more detailed and paid version as well, exploring other features and with a more complex set of network tests, as is the case, of the PRTG Network Monitor app [71], for example.

-From the QoE optic, a highlight for Xperience app from Streambow, where user could input bad coverage zones, drop calls, bad quality audio, slow data, among others in order to give feedback to help the operator understand faster where the points that need some improvement are.
-Were also found scenarios where solutions focused at driving tests and vehicle installation, passively testing and taking snapshots of the network through the city.
+From the QoE standpoint, Xperience app from Streambow [72] is highlighted, as it provides functionalities for the user to submit bad coverage zones, drop calls, bad quality audio, slow data, among others in order to give feedback to help the operator understand faster where the points that need some improvement are.
+There are also solutions focused at driving tests and vehicle installation, passively testing and taking snapshots of the network.
 Furthermore, the schedule of tests to a specific date and hour were also possible in some concurrent solutions.

-Following a similar approach, were found solutions like Xcal-Ranger from Accuver with a setup where the devices were in a suitcase, ready to be placed at critical points on the network or to be taken through the city analyzing the network in drive tests as was mentioned before.
+Following a similar approach, were found solutions like Xcal-Ranger from Accuver [73] with a setup where the devices were in a suitcase, ready to be placed at critical points on the network or to be taken through the streets analyzing the network in drive tests as was mentioned before.
 These types of solutions communicated with a backed sending all the information and results to the last and could be controlled remotely in a backend interface solution, for example, executing scheduled tests at a certain time.